ayevbeosa/many-time-pad-assignment/README.md

 # many-time-pad-assignment

 ## Problem
 Try to recover the plaintexts of all messages, as well as the encryption key used for them.
+More details [here](https://github.com/Polkadot-Blockchain-Academy/pba-content/blob/main/syllabus/1-Cryptography/materials/many-time-pad.md)

 ## Thought Process
 * Convert the plaintext of the message from hex to bytes